An Alternating Algorithm for Finding Linear Arrow-Debreu Market Equilibria: Introduction

 Observe that $\beta_i\leq\frac{p_j}{u_{ij}}$ for all $i,j$ and that the objective is non-increasing with $\beta_i$ (since the derivative with respect to $\beta_i$ is $-\frac{p_i}{\beta_i}\leq 0$).
-Thus, we know that $\beta_i = \min_j p_j/u_{ij}$ is the best possible value if we fix the value of $b_{ij}$.
+Thus, we know that $\beta_i = \min_j p_j/u_{ij}$ is the best possible value if we fix the value of $b_{ij}$, and this should be the update rule for $\beta_i$, which can be performed distributedly since it does not involve any information from other agents and every price is just a common information.
 Note that mirror descents and the convergence analysis in \cite{birnbaum,CL14} will not work directly since we will modify $\beta_i$ before each modification of $b_{ij}$.
-Nevertheless, we can show that \emph{a more flexible convergence analysis for gradient descents} will do the job.
-Thus, our approach in this paper is to alternate between \begin{enumerate} \item a gradient-descent step of updating $b_{ij}$ (with the previously chosen $\beta_{i}$), and \item an optimization step (instead of the gradient-descent step) of updating $\beta_i$ (with $p_j$ determined by the previously chosen $b_{ij}$ in Step (1)). \end{enumerate} Specifically, Step (2) is done by each agent $i$ computing $\beta_i=\min_j p_j/u_{ij}$ (the inverse of the best bang per buck given the previously fixed $p_j$ in Step (1)).
+Nevertheless, we show that \emph{a convergence analysis mainly for gradient descents with certain condition} will do the job.
+Thus, our approach in this paper is to alternate between \begin{enumerate} \item a gradient-descent step of updating $b_{ij}$ (with the previously chosen $\beta_{i}$) with projection\footnote{ The projection would be applied to the whole vector $\mathbf{b}$ as in \cite{birnbaum}.
+Alternatively, one may apply mirror descents with respect to $b_i$ separately and distributedly, and show that, jointly, the objective still converges to minimum (as has been done for congestion games \cite{CL14,CL15,CL16}).
+This can be left as future work.}, and \item an optimization step (instead of the gradient-descent step) of updating $\beta_i$ (with $p_j$ determined by the previously chosen $b_{ij}$ in Step (1)). \end{enumerate} Specifically, Step (2) is done by each agent $i$ computing $\beta_i=\min_j p_j/u_{ij}$ (the inverse of the best bang per buck given the previously fixed $p_j$ in Step (1)).
 This can be done distributedly for each agent $i$.

-To prove the convergence, we have to ague the following. \begin{itemize} \item Each gradient step decreases the current objective value by some amount when using a new analysis for gradient descents with a convex objective other than those in \cite{birnbaum} and \cite{CL14}. \item Step (2) does not increase the objective value given the previously chosen $b_{ij}$ in Step (1). \end{itemize} Note that we need such a new analysis because the convex function for which we perform the gradient-descent step keeps changing.
-It does so because it is the convex objective in which each $\beta_i$ is fixed to the value chosen in previous iteration.
+To prove the convergence, we have to argue the following. \begin{itemize} \item Each gradient step decreases the current objective value by some amount when using a new analysis for gradient descents with a convex objective other than the analyses in \cite{birnbaum} and \cite{CL14}. \item Step (2) does not increase the objective value given the previously chosen $b_{ij}$ in Step (1). \end{itemize} Note that we need such a new analysis because the convex function for which we perform the gradient-descent step keeps changing.
+It is the convex objective in which each $\beta_i$ is fixed to the value chosen in previous iteration.